shivan-s/shivan.xyz/content/posts/svelte-5/index.md

 ## An Ode to Upgrading

-I want to take some time to talk about why upgrading is important.

-But first, why is is difficult to upgrage?
+Upgrading is important, but why is it so difficult?

 In the realm of business, businesses have requirements.
-Rarely do they involve refactoring nor do they involve upgrading your svelte packages - maybe not concretely.
+Normally these are building new features for users or fixing existing bugs.
+Rarely do they directly involve refactoring nor do they involve upgrading your svelte packages.

 Another requirement is stability.
 If your site goes down, then how can people use your product?

-Upgrading can often introduce unneeded instability, where you could be taking those risks introducing new features instead.
+Upgrading can often introduce unwanted instability, where you could be taking those risks introducing new features and fixing bugs in your code instead.

-Upgrading often requires new techniques to be learnt.
-This is especially the case with svelte 4 to svelte 5 (since svelte 4 is compatible with svelte 5, you are still safe without taking on new information).
-However, if you are wanting to go down the svelte 5 path, there are new things to learn like runes, snippet syntax and so on.
+Upgrading often involves change in process - new technologies involve new techniques in how they will be used.
+This is especially the case with svelte 4 to svelte 5.

+Despite back compatibility, if you are wanting to go down the svelte 5 path, there are new things to learn like runes, snippet syntax and so on.
 If you have a team that usually sticks to the status quo, then you are introducing many headaches.
 Change can be difficult to deal with when you have important work to do.

 I like to think of this as short-term stability.